It’s not always easy to tell when a car battery is dead. In some cases, the engine may just start up slowly or not at all .

 How to test if your car battery is dead

 There are a few ways to test whether your car battery is dead.
 The most simple way is to use a voltmeter.
-Most auto parts stores will loan or rent you a voltmeter for free.

-To test your battery with a voltmeter:
+Test your battery with a voltmeter:

 1. Make sure your engine is off and all the accessories in your car are turned off.

 2. Connect the positive lead of the voltmeter to the positive terminal of your battery.

 3. Connect the negative lead of the voltmeter to the negative terminal of your battery.

 4. If the reading on the voltmeter is 12.6 volts or higher, your battery is fine.

 5. If the reading on the voltmeter is 12.5 volts or lower, your battery is dead and needs to be replaced.